linaro-marketing/jumbo-jekyll-theme/_pages/flow.md

                         text: Members Section Example
                   url: /about/
                   background_image: /assets/images/content/background-image1.jpg
-                  text:
-                      content:
                   text: See our photos from Connect.
                   buttons:
                     - title: More Details
                       url: /flow/